AlvareBrais/about_me/README.md

 - 👋 Hi, I’m Brais
 - 👀 I am interested in python and everything that can be done with it, especially in the field of science and data analysis.
-- 🌱 I’m currently learning python in a bootcamp
-- 💞️ I am interested in collaborating in any project in which I can help
 - 📫 How to reach me, braispenelas@gmail.com